Honda Lawn Mower Self Propelled Slow

 There's nothing more frustrating than a slow internet connection, but having to push a slow self drive mower is a close second - DRIVES ME CRAZY!!!

-So it ends now, today we'r going to fix it and it will pull as good as the day you bought it.
+So it ends now, today we're going to fix it and it will pull as good as the day you bought it.

 So what's the problem with a Honda lawn mower that moves slowly?
-The problem is a slack drive cable, adjusting the tension will fix it.
+A slow moving Honda mower is commonly caused by a slack drive cable, adjusting the tension will fix it.

 Other possible causes include: